 Top 10...
 Withlacoochee State Trail

 A 46-mile paved rail trail in Florida, the Withlacoochee State Trail goes through small towns, the Withlacoochee State Forest and other natural areas.
 A linear state park, the trail offers a variety of recreational opportunities, parks, river, and lake views.
 Uses include walking, in-line skating, cycling, fishing, and horseback riding.
 Food and drink is available in the small towns along the trail.
-For a taste of "old Florida," stop at the Istachatta General Store, south of Floral City.
+For a taste of "old Florida," visit Istachatta and Floral City.
 More photos and map below.)